Exahilosys/strdata/README.md

 skip = reject.__contains__

+types = ('feline', 'canis')

 pushers = {
-    # what the asset is going to be looked up with
+    # what the asset is going to be looked up by
     'name': (
         # what the unparsed value will be requested as
         'name',